-Organization and responsibilities
+Organization Organizational structure and responsibilities

 5.11.
 The programme documentation should describe the organizational structure and define the responsibilities for maintenance, periodic testing and inspection within the operating organization of the research reactor.
-Recommendations on the organization and responsibilities are provided in Section 6.
+Recommendations on the organizationorganizational structure and 28 responsibilities are provided in Section 6.